stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard-categories.md

 Select (pen icon) to edit the category.
 Select (trash icon) to delete the category.

 ::: danger
-If the category already contains items it is impossible to delete it.
+If the category already contains records it is impossible to delete it.
 :::